 "And the man shall take the woman and the two shall be together as one flesh." [page 8]

-Lakunle also tries to woo Sidi by calling her the names of some female characters in the Bible like Ruth, Rachael, Bathsheba and many among others.
+Another example of flashback is when Lakunle tries to woo Sidi by calling her the names of some female characters in the Bible like Ruth, Rachael, Bathsheba, etc.

 6. The Use of Irony in The Lion and the Jewel

-Basically, Irony is defined as the opposite of what is meant by either by words or action.
+Basically, Irony is simply the opposite of what is meant by either by words or action.
 Typically, The Lion and the Jewel is replete with several ironies.

-This technique runs through the plot of the play text so that the audience is made to see the folly of the characters which often provokes laughter in their mind.
+This technique runs through the plot of the play text so that the audience sees the folly of the characters which often provokes laughter in their mind.

-Here we are going to discuss two types of irony: dramatic irony and situational ironies as fleshed out in The Lion and the Jewel.
+Below, we are going to discuss two types of irony used in The Lion and the Jewel: dramatic irony and situational irony.

 - Dramatic Irony

-When we talk about dramatic irony, we mean a situation whereby a character in a play is not aware of a situation that is not hidden to the reader or the audience.
+When we talk about dramatic irony, we mean a situation whereby a character in a play is not aware of a situation that the audience knows about.

 An example of dramatic irony in The Lion and the Jewel is when Sadiku thinks that Baroka has truly lost his manhood.

-As expected, she leaks the secret she is meant to keep to Sidi who also believes it immediately.
+As expected, she leaks the secret she should keep to Sidi who also believes it immediately.
 In the long run, Baroka outsmarts the women and achieves his aim of marrying Sidi.

 Another instance is when Lakunle thinks that Sidi is preparing to marry him but It later turns out she is going to marry Baroka.